 Talk about your mistakes and weaknesses

-Being a vulnerable leader is tricky, but it opens up the doors to better teamwork.
-When a team member sees that you have a good handle on your own limitations, it closes the divide between you both.
-It also shows that there are areas where you need to rely on your team to help you out (a.k.a. an area where they can step up and manage up).
+Being a vulnerable leader is tricky, but it opens up the doors for better collaboration.
+When a team member sees that you have a good handle on your own limitations, it closes the divide between you.
+It also shows that there are areas where you need to rely on your team to help you out (a.k.a. an area where they can step up to the plate and manage up).
 Chances are, if you’re honest about your limitations then others will be honest as well which can uncover opportunities for teamwork.

 Reinforce managing up behaviour